Skip to main content Deutsch

 Morphology of Cells, Tissue and Biomaterials in Focus

-The Core Facility Morphology is a cooperative laboratory of the University Clinic of Dentistry, the University Clinic for Trauma Surgery, and the Ludwig Boltzmann Institute for Experimental and Clinical Traumatology in the framework of the Austrian Cluster for Tissue Regeneration.
+The Core Facility Morphology is a cooperative laboratory of the University Clinic of Dentistry, the University Clinic for Trauma Surgery, and the Ludwig Boltzmann Institute for Traumatology - the Research Center in Cooperation with AUVA.
 It performs histological as well as electron microscopic reprocessing of hard and soft tissue and biomaterials.

 Applied Methods